Holy Week -- most sacred week in the Christian Year

 Good Friday -- God's Friday

 While they were in the Garden of Gethsemane, Jesus spent the night in prayer.
 In the deep of the night the Roman authorities were led to the garden by Judas, the disciple who betrayed Jesus.
 They took Jesus for trial by Pontius Pilate, the Roman Governor.
 Through ordeals of humiliation and torture, they convicted Jesus and sentenced him to death by crucifixion.
 The other disciples had scattered in fear.
 Jesus was made to carry his own cross to the place of the Crucifixion.
 There, later in the afternoon, Jesus died.
 His body was laid in a nearby tomb.

 The Sunday of the Resurrection -- Easter Sunday

 Three days later, Mary Magdalene and some of the disciples went to the tomb.
 To their total astonishment, the tomb was empty.
 Mary saw a person whom she thought was a gardener but then she recognized that it was Jesus.
 She spoke with him and then ran to tell the other disciples that she had seen Jesus.
 He had risen from the dead.
 The disciples began to understand what Jesus had been telling them.
-In the following days appeared to this disciples several times.
-He even showed his wounds to Thomas who then also believed that Jesus was risen as Jesus had told all of them.
+In the following days, Jesus appeared to his disciples several times.
+He even showed his wounds to Thomas who then also believed that Jesus was risen as he had told all of them.

 Want to experience Holy Week and Easter